wsasser3/content/src/content/lesson/programing-coding-conditionals.md

 ---
 subtitle: "There is now way you can throw 3 lines of code in an algorithm without have to include a conditional.
 It's time to guide the computer on how to make decisions!"
 status: "draft"
-title: "Using Conditionals in Coding"
+title: "Using Conditionals in Coding or Programing"
 cover: "https://ucarecdn.com/4cc6fa0b-2530-4052-aa7e-8dac03788ac3/"
 textColor: "white"
 date: "2018-12-12"